This key inflation measure shows prices are still rising - KTVZ

 A leading inflation indicator surged in June, showing that prices continue to remain stubbornly high.

-The Producer Price Index, a measure of the change in prices paid to US producers of goods and services, hit 11.3% in June compared to the same period a year ago, according to data released Thursday by the Bureau of Labor Statistics.
+The Producer Price Index, a measure of the change in prices paid to US producers of goods and services, hit 11.3% in June compared to the same period a year ago and jumped 1.1% from May, according to data released Thursday by the Bureau of Labor Statistics.

-That reading is up from May’s level of 10.9%, and higher than economists’ expectations of 10.7% for June.
+That year-over-year reading is up from May’s level of 10.9% and higher than economists’ expectations of 10.7% for June.
+Record-high energy and gasoline prices contributed to the increase, according to the BLS.

-The report comes a day after the Consumer Price Index showed that price increases in June climbed 9.1%, setting a new 40-year high.
-Record-high gas prices drove much of that increase for the inflation gauge that tracks the year-over-year change in what consumers pay for a bundle of goods and services.
+Stripping out the more volatile components of food and energy, core PPI increased 0.5% from May and is up by 8.3% for the 12 months ending in June.

 Because it captures price changes happening further upstream, the PPI is sometimes considered a leading indicator for broader inflationary trends.